submariner-io/submariner-website/src/content/operations/cleanup/_index.en.md

    EOF
    ```

-   This deletes the lighthouse entry from the `Data` section in `Corefile` of the configmap.
+   This deletes the Lighthouse entry from the `Data` section in `Corefile` of the configmap.

    ```bash
    #lighthouse-start AUTO-GENERATED SECTION.
 DO NOT EDIT